andrewhill157/easygrid/README.md

 ...
 ```

 So you intialize a pipeline via the `JobManager` class and then use the `add_job` method to add specific jobs to the pipeline.
+When you have multiple stages, their order of execution is determined from their shared inputs/outputs.

 In a given class, you can specify:
 - `self.inputs`: list of file names or wildcards representing inputs to that job